 SNAP AmeriCorps members are passionate and committed to the mission of the Sierra Nevada Alliance, SNAP and AmeriCorps.
-Members make a full or half-year, full-time commitment to serve a nonprofit organization or public agency in the Sierra Nevada.
+Members make an 11-month or 8-month, full-time commitment to serve at a nonprofit organization or public agency in the Sierra Nevada.

 While each SNAP Position has unique requirements related to the position’s function, the SNAP Program has some general requirements: